khair41/another_dev_guide/README.md

 *   **Enter a Problem ID**: Type the ID of a problem (e.g., `0001` for Two Sum) to run all of its solutions and see a detailed test report.
 *   **Type `all`**: This will run the test suite for **every single registered problem** and provide a final summary of all passed and failed problems.
 *   **Type `exit`**: This will close the application.

 ---

-## 📝 Development Logs

-The **`/logs`** directory contains a series of markdown files that act as a public journal of this project's development.
-They document the thought process, decisions, and steps taken to build the framework and solve the problems, providing insight into how the project has evolved over time.

----